The preparation for a business proposal

 Does a Business Plan Help?

-l There is however a high correlation between not having a business plan and failure rate of a business.
+however a high correlation between not having a business plan and failure rate

-l Having a business plan helps; the business gets more matured and chances of survival increase.
+business plan helps; the business gets more matured and chances of survival

 Some Arguments against Business Planning